-The Finance Manager will provide budget-holding Heads of Department with quarterly management accounts within one month of each quarter end.
+The Head of Finance will provide budget-holding Heads of Department with quarterly management accounts within one month of each quarter end.
 Draft statutory accounts are provided in August.
 The structure and content of management accounts is for the Bursar to determine, and is intended to support effective management of income and costs.

 A key control is the examination and enquiry into any significant variances of the actual or forecast results in comparison with the budget.
-Heads of Department, the Finance Manager, Bursar, Council and Governing Body members are all expected to challenge any such variances for which the explanations are not yet clearly understood.
+Heads of Department, the Head of Finance, Bursar, Council and Governing Body members are all expected to challenge any such variances for which the explanations are not yet clearly understood.

 Heads of Department may exceed individual budget lines if compensatory savings are identified and committed to.
-These variances must be agreed with the Finance Manager, in advance wherever possible.
+These variances must be agreed with the Head of Finance, in advance wherever possible.
+Such offsetting variances, if greater than £10,000 or 5% of total departmental operating budget, must be notified to the Bursar by the Head of Finance.
 Care should be taken to ensure that one off cost savings are not replaced by longer term cost commitments.